swcollins462/stock-quote-site/README.md

 Displays current stock price, price at open, high and low for the day, market capitalization, P/E ratio, earnings per share, 52-week high and low, and sector.
 Displays up-to-date stock-related news.
 Data provided by Financial Modeling Prep.com.

+Technologies used include:

+-   HTML
+-   CSS
+-   JavaScript
+-   forms with submit event listeners
+-   Promise.all and fetch

+Future improvement could include:

+1. stock price charts for various time periods
+2. news articles specific to the security that was searched
+3. price display that continually updates intraday

 ## User Stories

 ```